Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

-👨‍💻 > I'm currently learning Python and Java (I'm currently learn to make plugins for Minecraft)
+👨‍💻 > I'm currently learning Java and creating plugins for Minecraft

+👨‍💻 > I'm know Python at the primary level

 📃 > My discord: Nes0x#1337